 November 2, 1998 - Sarah Stoesz, DFL analyst; Tom Horner, Republican analyst; and Dean Barkley, Reform party analyst, provide commentary on this election-eve special.
 Program includes interviews of gubernatorial candidates on the campaign trail around the state.
 Stoesz, Horner and Barkley also answer listener questions.

 October 28, 1996 - The major party U.S. Senate candidates discuss issues for the full hour of Midday.
 Guests are Paul Wellstone and Dean Barkley.
-Rudy Boschwitz was invited but declined..
+Rudy Boschwitz was invited, but declined invitation.

-October 18, 1996 - As part of Midday's "Meet the Candidates" series, guest Dean Barkley, Reform Party candidate for US Senate, answers questions from Minnesota Public Radio listeners.
+October 18, 1996 - As part of Midday's "Meet the Candidates" series, guest Dean Barkley, Reform Party candidate for U.S. Senate, talks about his campaign, state of Reform Party, and answers questions from Minnesota Public Radio listeners.